adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-1-FEATURES-README.md

 ## jshell
 * java REPL = read,evaluate,print,loop
 * any line start with pipe sysmbl its extra info from jshell
+* jshell can exeucte any java valid statement other then package
+* Most of the package is already imported in the jsell
+* jshell internal compiler will check the syntax
+* checked exception is ignored in jshell

 ### TO Get jshll help
 ```